Siddal A.R.L.F.C.

 Siddal are an amateur rugby league football club from Halifax, West Yorkshire.
-The club currently competes in the Premier Division of the National Conference League.
+The club currently competes in the NCRL National Premier League.
 The club also operates a number of academy teams.
 The club is notable as being the first competitive opponents of Canadian professional club, Toronto Wolfpack, to whom they narrowly lost 14–6 in a match streamed worldwide on the BBC Sports website.